Bob-Jacka/Kindle-history/README.md

 ## What is it?:

-Useful app if you have cracked (with Koreader) Kindle book and want to save your books
+Useful app if you have cracked (with "Koreader") Kindle book and want to save your books

+## Utility modules:

+This utility contains several modules to use:

+### Book database (Book_db):

+Inner nosql database for interaction in interactive or non-interactive mode

+### Kindle history (history module):

-## App methods:
+#### module methods:

-1. App provide convenient way to save books that you want.
+1. module provide convenient way to save books that you want.
-2. App provide delete books that you want
+2. module provide delete books that you want
-3. App write history about your already read books
+3. module write history about your already read books

-## App modes:
+#### module modes:

 1. Auto mode - automatically save books in file.
 2. Manual mode - ask user about anything.

+### Transfer book:

+module for transferring books from your local personal computer to e-book by tcp or ftp internet protocols